Espresso Flow Control Profiling

 Turbo is not a profile per se since it's not about changing the flow rate during brewing.
 So whatever you think about profiling (even if you're an ardent opponent!), try turbo now - it can be done on literally any machine!
 Change your OPV to 6 bar, and if that's impossible or difficult, achieve 6 bar by regulating the pressure with grind coarseness.
 The grind should be as coarse as possible, but fine enough to still accumulate 5.5 - 6 bar in the group.
 A shot of more than 18 seconds indicates that the grind is too fine.
 If you have flow control, then you can also try turbo by limiting the pressure to 6 bars with a paddle or dimmer.

-THE PLATINUM STANDARD: BLOOMING + TURBO + RAMP DOWN
+THE PLATINUM STANDARD: SLAYER OR BLOOMING + TURBO + RAMP DOWN

-The turbo is cool on its own, but combining it with two the classic profiles improves the taste even more.
+The turbo is cool on its own, but combining it with other classic profiles improves the taste even more.

-More often than not (unless I over roast) I do a turbo shot after a 30 second blooming.
-Of course, then the countdown of the seconds starts from the moment the faucet is opened after the blooming, when 35 seconds are on the timer.
+Usually I do a turbo shot after a 30 second blooming (or just pre-infusion for dark roast).
+Of course, then the countdown of the seconds starts from the moment the faucet is opened.